ibm-cloud-docs/satellite/ts-locations/debug-location.md

 ```
 R0042 Link APIs are erroring in this location.
 Please check the credentials you have configured for this location and ensure it has the proper permissions.

-R0047 The API key that is set does not have correct permissions in {{site.data.keyword.cloud_notm}} IAM to access the {{site.data.keyword.satelliteshort}} link endpoint for the location control plane.
+R0047 The API key that is set does not have correct permissions in {{site.data.keyword.cloud_notm}} IAM to access the {{site.data.keyword.satelliteshort}} Link endpoint for the location control plane.

-R0048 The API key that is set does not have correct permissions in {{site.data.keyword.cloud_notm}} IAM to access the {{site.data.keyword.satelliteshort}} link endpoint for a cluster that runs in the location.
+R0048 The API key that is set does not have correct permissions in {{site.data.keyword.cloud_notm}} IAM to access the {{site.data.keyword.satelliteshort}} Link endpoint for a cluster that runs in the location.
 ```
 {: screen}